-- China, India, and other emerging great powers
+- the role of China, India, and other rising powers

 Contributors reflect diverse political, regional, and professional perspectives, coming from in and outside of the United States.
 Essays are authoritative yet written for the informed global affairs generalist.
 Members of the analytical, diplomatic, intelligence, media, and policymaking communities value TWQ as a source of incisive, independent thinking about global political and security challenges and policies.
 TWQ has subscribers in more than 50 countries.

 The Washington Quarterly is hosted by the Elliott School of International Affairs at George Washington University and is published by Taylor & Francis, where a full archive of TWQ can be accessed with subscription.